daviddavis/dotfiles/README.md

 David's Dot Files
 =================

 These are config files to set up a system the way I like it.
-These files are based largely on Ryan Bates's dotfiles repo.
 I am storing my emacs configuration separately (for now); just search for davemacs if you want to look at them.

 Installation
 -----------